netidx/netidx-book/src/administration/configuration.md

 Anonymous, this map is ignored.

-For installs where perms live in their own file (the default that `netidx conf install` lays down, for example), the resolver config references it via `include_permissions: "<path>"`.
+For installs where perms live in their own file (the default that `netidx admin resolver install` lays down, for example), the resolver config references it via `include_permissions: "<path>"`.
 The referenced file is merged in at load time and re-loaded on `SIGHUP`, so perms can be reshuffled without restarting the resolver.